Why Should You Book an Inside Cabin?

 If you’re planning a cruise, you might be wondering what inside cabins are like and if they’re right for you.
 While an inside cabin isn’t for everyone, we’ve done over 20 cruises in inside cabins and have found many reasons to love them.

 Now, I’ll admit that as cruises restarted, I had some reservations and worries about being “stuck” in an inside cabin.
-However, in 2022 and beyond, this is less of a concern.
+However, these days this isn’t a concern.

 In this post I share 10 reasons to book an inside cabin on a cruise, as well as answer some common questions about inside staterooms that you may have.